muhammad-zeeshan33/profile-manager-backend/README.md

 ## checkpoints

-- [ ] Used Sequelize ORM for db connection and querying
+- [ ] Used ATOMIC Design Pattern
-- [ ] Used MVC Architecture
+- [ ] Used Context for providing data to child components
-- [ ] Password Encryption Added using bcryptjs
+- [ ] used useRef for obtaining current value on target of ref ( in login/register components)
-- [ ] Added middlewares for guarding protected routes
+- [ ] Made Login and Register Screens
-- [ ] Users information is being updating by fetching token from the request
+- [ ] Made Seperate Components for form building (Inputs, Buttons)
-- [ ] Used Migrations for database seeding and creation
+- [ ] Protected non public routes using auth guard